lastefoto-ee/lastefoto-ee.github.io/content/et/home/posts.md

 headless: true

 # Order that this section appears on the page.
-weight: 20
+weight: 40

-title: Minu artiklid
+title: Minu blogi
-subtitle:
+subtitle: Artiklid vastsündinud beebide ja lapseootel naiste pildistamisest

 content:
   # Page type to display.
 E.g. post, talk, publication...
   page_type: post
   # Choose how many pages you would like to display (0 = all pages)
-  count: 5
+  count: 1
   # Filter on criteria
   filters:
     author: ""